 You will be left with product specific queries.

-Google offers many different options for segmenting your product listings.
+Google Shopping offers many different options for segmenting your product listings.
 But in order to receive the most out of my sushi supplies campaigns, I can’t just keep chopping up my products into segments (sorry—pun intended!)
 In order to see the best results, I should strategize.

 How all segments work together: examples of successful segmentation

 Think about the big picture and develop a logical structure for the areas important to you.
-Your structure will have two levels:
+Your campaign structure will have two levels:

 Start by segmenting products into general categories.
 As a sushi supply storeowner, I’d need to separate the top seller products, the cutlery (high-end products), the entry products (rolling mats and chopsticks), and all other products.